apparebit/shantay/README.md

 Unless the `--offline` option is specified, the `distill` and `summarize` tasks download daily distributions as needed.

-Unless the date range is restricted with `--first` and `--last`, the `distill` task also extracts category-specific data as needed.
-By default, the `--first` date is 2023-09-25, the day the DSA transparency database became operational, and the `--last` date is three days before today—one day to allow for the Americas being a day behind Europe for several hours every day and another two days to allow for some posting delay.
+You can restrict the data range with `--first` and `--last`.
+By default, the `--first` date is 2023-09-25, the day the DSA transparency database became operational, and the `--last` date is three days before today—one day to allow for the Americas being six to nine hours behind Europe and another two days to allow for some posting delay.

-Summary statistics are stored in `db.parquet` for the full database and in a file named after the category, such as `protection-of-minors.parquet`, for category-specific data.
-The HTML documents follow the same naming convention.
+Summary statistics are stored in `db.parquet` for the full database and in a file named after the category, platform, or filter for distilled data.
+For example, the summary statistics for the extract with category `STATEMENT_CATEGORY_PROTECTION_OF_MINORS` are stored in `protection-of-minors.parquet`.
+JSON metadata and HTML visualizations follow the same naming convention.

-Shantay's log distinguishes between `summarize-all`, `summarize-category`, and `summarize-builtin` when identifying tasks.
-Furthermore, even when executing a category-specific `summarize` task, Shantay's log distinguishes `distill` from `summarize-category`.
+Shantay's log distinguishes between `summarize-all`, `summarize-extract`, and `summarize-builtin` when identifying tasks.
+Furthermore, even when executing a category-specific `summarize` task, Shantay's log distinguishes `distill` from `summarize-extract`.
 For multiprocessing, it schedules both tasks separately.

 ## 3. Organization of Storage